 The research interests of the department cover a wide spectrum of topics, including mathematical biology (computational neuroscience), mathematical finance (modeling and analysis of problems arising from banking, insurance, and investment), scientific computing (computational fluid dynamics, robotics, and media flow), and core mathematics (analysis, dynamics, topology, geometry, and algebra).

-Any student considering carrying out a research project should talk to an advisor, the undergraduate director (Professor Frank Beatrous), or the faculty member with whom he or she wishes to collaborate.
+Any student considering carrying out a research project should talk to an advisor, the undergraduate director (Professor Paul Gartside), or the faculty member with whom he or she wishes to collaborate.
 Projects may be done to fulfill the requirements for Math 1902 (Directed Study).
 Proposals for summer research projects are welcome.
 Some funding for summer research projects may be available from the Department of Mathematics.
 A list of other funding sources may be found at UROPitt.

 Peer Mentoring Opportunities